 Provide and maintain safe routes for pedestrians and bicyclists through or around highway traffic control zones at all times, except when regulations prohibit pedestrians or bicyclists.

-Immediately notify the Engineer of any traffic related accident that occurs within the project limits as soon as an employee, or a subcontractor becomes aware of the accident.
+Immediately notify the Engineer as soon as an employee, or a subcontractor becomes aware of any traffic related crarsh that occurs within the project limits, between construction warning signs, along a detour route, or involving a traffic in a queue back up from project work.
+Within three days fill out the information on Form 25D-123 Work Zone Crash Report and submit a copy to the Engineer.

 710-3.2 ROADWAY CHARACTERISTICS DURING CONSTRUCTION.
 Obtain an approved TCP before starting construction.
 Maintain a clear area with at least 2 feet between the edge of traveled way and the work area.
 Use barricades, traffic cones, or drums to delineate this area.
 Place highway traffic control devices on the work side of the clear area.
 Space them according to the ATM.